AdobeDocs/experience-manager-learn.en/help/assets/analytics/asset-insights-launch-tutorial-setup.md

 ---
-title: Set up Asset Insights with AEM Assets and Launch, By Adobe
+title: Set up Asset Insights with AEM Assets and Launch
-seo-title: Set up Asset Insights with AEM Assets and Launch, By Adobe
+seo-title: Set up Asset Insights with AEM Assets and Adobe Experience Platform Launch
 description: In this 5 part video series, we walk through the setup and configuration of Asset Insights for Experience Manager deployed via Launch By Adobe.
 seo-description: In this 5 part video series, we walk through the setup and configuration of Asset Insights for Experience Manager deployed via Launch By Adobe.
 uuid: 94742cd7-5dd3-4b0f-942c-3a27c17bd318